 Software Engineering

-Use AI to propose and implement refactors ranging from local function cleanup to repo-aware coordinated code changes across larger codebases, including structural and architectural changes, API contract alignment, and other multi-file edits that benefit from repository context.
+Use AI to propose and implement refactors ranging from local function cleanup to coordinated cross-file code changes across large codebases, including bulk renames, signature migrations, API contract alignment, framework upgrades, parallel migration campaigns, and broader legacy modernization that benefits from repository context.

 Why the human is still essential here